 It's also important to research the requirements of the life insurance policy application before you submit it.
 If you might not be eligible, it may be too risky to still go ahead with it, as almost all life insurance policies for people with diabetes will ask you if you have been turned down for cover before.
 If your answer to this question is 'yes', then it will be harder to get life insurance next time you apply.

-Like with any other life insurance policy, it is important to be truthful in your application.
+Like with any other life insurance policy, it's important to be truthful in your application.
 Insurers are still going to be worried about other risks to your health, not just the diabetes.

 If you are a smoker, then your chances of getting a cheap life insurance policy will be reduced.
 If you lie about your condition or your lifestyle habits (e.g. how often you drink alcohol) and then a claim has to be made, the insurers will check if any of these factors contributed to your death.
 If so, then the intended payout could be reduced or revoked completely.

-If you already have a life insurance policy but have been diagnosed with type 2 diabetes, then your policy should still apply.
+If you already have a life insurance policy, but have since been diagnosed with type 2 diabetes, then your policy should still apply.
 However, if you need to renew your policy (in the case of term life insurance) you will need to declare your new condition, which is likely to result in higher premiums.